apache/activemq-artemis/docs/user-manual/en/protocols-interoperability.md

 [JMS & Jakarta Messaging clients](using-jms.md) are implemented on top of the core protocol.
 We also provide a [client-side JNDI implementation](using-jms.md#jndi).

-The broker also ships with a [REST messaging interface](rest.md) (not to be confused with the REST management API provided via our integration with Jolokia).

 ## Configuring Acceptors

 In order to make use of a particular protocol, a transport must be configured with the desired protocol enabled.
 There